Hibernation prerequisites

 Instance RAM size

-Must be less than 150 GB.
+Linux instances – Must be less than 150 GB.

 Root volume type

-Must be an EBS volume, not an instance store volume.
+The root volume must be an EBS volume, not an instance store volume.

-EBS root volume size
+Root volume size

-Must be large enough to store the RAM contents and accommodate your expected usage, for example, OS or applications.
+The root volume must be large enough to store the RAM contents and accommodate your expected usage, for example, OS or applications.
 If you enable hibernation, space is allocated on the root volume at launch to store the RAM.

-Supported EBS volume types
+EBS volume type

 -